biagiomattialarosa/biagiomattialarosa.github.io/collaborate.md

 comments: false
 ---

-I'm broadly interested in eXplainable Artificial Intelligence.
+I’m broadly interested in eXplainable Artificial Intelligence.
 Currently I work on the development of methodologies to improve the interpretability of deep learning approaches.
-My latest works focus on using internals of deep models to build explanations.
-This can be done exploiting the already existent internals (e.g., <a href="https://www.ijcai.org/Proceedings/2020/0278.pdf">Paper DNC</a> or <a href="https://arxiv.org/pdf/2109.07804.pdf">Paper Compositional</a>) or adding new elements embedded directly inside the architecture of deep neural networks, enriching them with elements usefull for explainaibility purpose (e.g., <a href="https://arxiv.org/pdf/2106.01440.pdf">Memory Wrap</a>).<br>
+My latest works focus on using the internals of deep models to build explanations.
+This can be done by exploiting the already existent internals (e.g., <a href="https://www.ijcai.org/Proceedings/2020/0278.pdf">Paper DNC</a> or <a href="https://arxiv.org/pdf/2109.07804.pdf">Paper Compositional</a>) or adding new elements embedded directly inside the architecture of deep neural networks, enriching them with elements useful for explainability purposes (e.g., <a href="https://arxiv.org/pdf/2106.01440.pdf">Memory Wrap</a>).<br>

 Specifically, my recent works are closely related to the following topics:
 - Memory-Augmented Neural Networks.